Here at FeedThePulse, we believe that the majority of what we eat contributes to our future.

 FeedThePulse’s future is led by three pillars; education, sustainability and technology.

 Our ultimate goal is to change the way we eat, and we believe that the only way to make a real impact in this is to educate the young people in our community and culture.
 Imagine if every six-year-old could look at ‘front-of- pack labelling’ and identify if a juice has too much sugar, if they could look at products and pick out the healthy options.
 We want to educate everyone, and we mean EVERYONE, about what we should be putting our bodies, and what’s not so good.

 We think that the food industry makes a lot of nutritional information confusing and complicated,so we’re going to make it simple.
 We will use the traffic light code (aka. green=good, orange=not as good, red= bad.).
 But lucky for you, all of FeedThePulse’s Sauces are in the green!

 We aspire to make FeedThePulse as sustainable as possible.
-Sustainability is commonly perceived as eco-friendly practises, and while this is true, it goes much further.
+Sustainability is commonly perceived as eco-friendly practices, and while this is true, it goes much further.
 FeedThePulse is based around people, so social sustainability has a huge role to play for us.
-We are involved in Food Cloud which allows food companies to give back to charities through the donation of food.

 Technology is a powerful tool, which can help us to make food the best it can possibly be.